 It does no good for a Camp to go to work honestly and faithfully, and secure ten, twenty or fifty new members, if another, less willing Camp drops an equal number.
 How would you-any brother in this room-like to devote hours of energy and time to recruiting your Camp and have another brother or Camp nullify all that hard work by dropping as many members as you had secured?
 That is not the way to conduct a campaign.
-It is not possible to succeed that way, in a campaign for members or for any other purpose.
-We must not allow devoted work to go for nothing.
+It is not possible to succeed that way, allow devoted work to go for nothing.
 It is asking too much.
 So, if this year, we agree to go to work to strengthen our enterprise, we cannot-indeed, we must not-at the same time weaken our effort by dropping members.